marciomat/reverse_engineering/hackthebox/headache/README.md

 A breakpoint in the `cmp edx, eax` reveals that `eax` holds the first character of the string that we used as input.
 Which probably means that `edx` is holding the flag!

-It's comparing one character at a time, and if any of the characters fail it stops the loop and prints "Login Failed!".
+It's comparing one character at a time, and if any of the checks fail, it stops the loop and prints "Login Failed!".
 So we need to temporarily patch the conditional jump so we can loop over every char.

 We can use the following instruction for that: